Philadelphia violence: 3 dead, others injured in Sunday morning shootings, stabbing

 Overbrook shooting

-Police responded to a shooting in the 6100 block of Lansdown Avenue at about 2:15 a.m.
+Police responded to a shooting in the 6100 block of Lansdowne Avenue at about 2:15 a.m.

 A man in his 20s was shot in the chest and leg, police said.